 facility under the care of wildlife experts

-older chick, but still in its first year of life
+older chick, already fledged, but still in its first year of life

 Autumn Release (DAR) The

 autumn release of captive-bred, costume-reared Whooping Crane chicks